rtyler/brokenco.de/_posts/2018-09-05-everyday-carry.md

   typically use it keep my phone charged during long conference expo days or long flights.
 Regardless of the model, I strongly recommend having a slim USB capable battery pack in your bag.
-* Hands-free headphones/microphone: While I'm not pleased with these, and I'm sure there are better implementations out there, a simple hands-free _wired_ set of headphones is really useful to have always around.
+* Hands-free headphones/microphone: While I'm not super pleased with my current pair a simple hands-free _wired_ set of headphones is really useful to have always around.
 Whether for video or phone calls, I've had more mobile or travel meetings in the past year than ever before thanks to these.
 * USB cables: Always handy to have a small mini and micro USB cable handy for device charging or data transfer.
-I typically only carry one of each, and no more than a few inches, just enough to connect my laptop to the device, which is typically enough.
+I typically only carry one of each, and no more than a few inches, just enough to connect my laptop to the device.
 I have considered carrying around a USB-C or Thunderbolt cable as well, for my Mac wielding friends who never can seem to carry the right cables and dongles for their computing environment.

 ## Tools

 * [Leatherman Multitool](https://www.leatherman.com/multi-tools): When I'm not
   traveling by plane, I always have a multitool handy.
+Sometimes you just need a knife, a pair of pliers, or a screwdriver.
 * *Paper notebooks*: I need my own scratchpad for my thoughts, but I'm always bemused to find colleagues searching around for a piece of paper to jot a note down onto.
 A single little notebook goes a long way.